sveltejs/kit/documentation/docs/30-advanced/40-service-workers.md

 ## Type safety

 Setting up proper types for service workers requires some manual setup.
-Inside your `service-worker.js`, add the following to the top of your file:
+Inside your `service-worker.ts`, add the following to the top of your file:

 ```original-js
 /// <reference types="@sveltejs/kit" />